-What you can Expect from an Osteopathy Session
+What you can expect from an Osteopathy Session

 Your Osteopathy session will begin with the practitioner asking you questions about your current state and also your medical and physical history.
-They may ask you to remove some outer layers of clothing and request that you do some simple movements so they can observe how your body is moving and where any stiffness and difficulties are occurring.
+They may ask you to remove some outer layers of clothing and request that you do some simple movements so they can observe how your body is moving and where any stiffness and difficulties are to be.

-The treatment itself will involve gentle hands-on techniques including mobilisation and manipulation of joints, soft tissue stretching and deep tactile pressure.
+The treatment itself will involve gentle hands-on techniques including mobilisation and manipulation of joints, soft tissue stretching, and deep tactile pressure.

-The first session takes around 45 minutes and your osteopath will discuss your diagnosis with you and suggest a treatment program.
+The first session takes around 60 minutes and your osteopath will discuss your diagnosis with you and suggest a treatment program.